Time Will Reveal (song)

-"Time Will Reveal" is a single by DeBarge and released in September 1983 as the first single off the group's third album, In a Special Way on the Gordy label.
+"Time Will Reveal" is a song by DeBarge, released in September 1983 as the first single off the group's third album, In a Special Way on the Gordy label.
 It was also the group's biggest hit prior to the group's 1985 hit, "Rhythm of the Night".

 Overview

 Recording

 By 1983, DeBarge was riding off the crossover success of their 1982 second album, All This Love, which included the title track and "I Like It".
 Boosted by its success, the group recorded a similar album with In a Special Way.
-Among the songs chosen for a single was the crossover hit "Time Will Reveal", which was written by sister Bunny DeBarge & brothers El and Bobby.
+Among the songs chosen for a single was the crossover hit "Time Will Reveal", which was written by sister Bunny DeBarge and brothers El and Bobby.

 Reception

-Much like their two previous singles, DeBarge found a hit with "Time Will Reveal", which reached number one on the Billboard R&B singles chart and number 18 on the US pop singles chart.
-The success of this record and the preceding singles helped the group attain an opening slot for Luther Vandross' U.S. tour of 1984, in which by then DeBarge had become a national attraction, with its early success being compared to the earlier Motown family act, The Jackson 5.
+Much like their two previous singles, DeBarge found a hit with "Time Will Reveal", which reached number one on the Billboard R&B singles chart and number 18 on the US Pop singles chart.
+The success of this record and the preceding singles helped the group attain an opening slot for Luther Vandross' U.S. tour of 1984, in which by then DeBarge had become a national attraction, with their early success being compared to the earlier Motown family act, the Jackson 5.